 Rare wading birds can often be observed foraging in the shallow waters of the tropical lagoon and among the mangroves.

 The endangered Key deer is a frequent visitor to the mangroves at the Coupon Bight Aquatic Preserve.
 The mangrove fringe offers excellent cover for foraging.

 Activities within the aquatic preserve include boating, snorkeling, diving, commercial fishing, marine life collecting, charter sport fishing and recreational fishing for finfish and lobster.

 Coupon Bight Aquatic Preserve is located in the lower half of the Florida Keys archipelago.
-Lying south of the main land mass of Big Pine Key, the preserve is bounded on the north and east by the extension of that land area and on the south by the 12-foot depth contour in the Atlantic Ocean.
-The western boundary runs from the 12-foot Atlantic contour along the 6-foot depth contour of Newfound Harbour Channel in a northeasterly direction to the southwestern tip of Big Pine Key.
+Lying south of the main land mass of Big Pine Key, the aquatic preserve is bounded on the north and east by the extension of that land area and on the south by the 12-foot depth contour in the Atlantic Ocean.
+The western boundary runs from the 12-foot Atlantic contour along the 6-foot depth contour of Newfound Harbor Channel in a northeasterly direction to the southwestern tip of Big Pine Key.
 The privately owned Newfound Harbor Keys lie between the interior waters of the Bight and the Atlantic portions of the aquatic preserve.
 Only state-owned submerged lands are included within the boundary.